smeee23/just_cause/docs/index.md

 ### Your Cause

 Donations must be claimed through a transaction on the blockchain.
-User pools are charged a fee of 0.2% when the claim function is called.
-In other words for each $100 that is donated JustCause receives $0.20.
-No fee is charged to Contributors by JustCause.
+No fee is charged by JustCause.

 </div>